What Causes Waistline Itching? | Clear, Sharp Answers

 Allergic Reactions Triggering Waistline Itching

-Allergic contact dermatitis occurs when your immune system reacts aggressively to substances touching your skin at the waist level:
+Allergic contact dermatitis occurs when your immune system reacts to substances touching your skin at the waist level:

 • Nickel allergy: Common from metal belt buckles.